 This externship provides students with field experience in a general or combination of general and specialty practice settings, providing opportunity for students to practice skills under direct supervision.
-Prerequisite: Completion of all technical coursework.
+Prerequisite: Successful completion of all technical coursework and a 2.0 GPA.
 4 Credit Hours